juanchopanza/minimathlibs/README.md

 building
 --------

 Minimathlibs is a header only library, and has no external dependencies other than a C++03 compliant compiler and standard library plus an implementation of TR1.
-All necessary header files are in include/Math, and should be installed under ``Math``.
+All necessary header files are in include/minimath, and should be installed under ``minimath``.

 To ease installment from source, CMake files are provided with the usual targets.
 This is an example of an installation into a custom location: